-Sr. No. Type of Hazard at workplace Sr. No. Type of Hazard at workplace 1 Observe all Rules and Regulations applicable for your work to ensure safety at workplace SAFETY RULES ARE THERE FOR A REASON A 2 It is the duty of every person entering in docks that he/she should take reasonable /adequate/upmost precaution / care in his / her work or function to safe guard his/her own life as well as of others or damage to property or environment Simple Setter Sale Sa 3 No one should enter the docks under influence of alcohol or drugs 4 List of hazards associated with dock working are presented in brief.
-Hence, appropriate precaution/control measures should be taken by each individual while going to workplace or working in docks 5 Falling of objects during handling of cargo Falling Load Hazard.
-6 Workplace Hazard Struck by swinging or moving object 7 Workplace Hazard Get caught in between two objects 8 Workplace Hazard Slips and trips
+Sr. No. Type of Hazard at workplace Sr. No. Type of Hazard at workplace 1 Observe all Rules and Regulations applicable for your work to ensure safety at workplace 2 It is the duty of every person entering in docks that he/she should take reasonable /adequate/upmost precaution / care in his / her work or function to safe guard his/her own life as well as of others or damage to property or environment 3 No one should enter the docks under influence of alcohol or drugs 4 List of hazards associated with dock working are presented in brief.
+Hence, appropriate precaution/control measures should be taken by each individual while going to workplace or working in docks 5 Workplace Hazard 6 Workplace Hazard Falling of objects during handling of cargo Falling Load Hazard.
+Struck by swinging or moving object 7 Workplace Hazard Workplace Hazard Get caught in between two objects Slips and trips

-19 Do not stand or walk through swinging radius of any lifting appliances or near any equipment, during their working DANGER STAY CLEAR SWING RADIUS 20 Do not take rest or sleep near stack of cargo or on road or outside shed or transit area or yard, under vehicles or equipment, etc. Always take rest in rest room only 21 Speed limit for vehicle is 20 km/h on roads and 8 km/h on wharf (entry for cargo vehicles only) CAUTION SPEED LIMIT 20 CAUTION SPEED LIMIT 20 Vehicles only) 22 Do not use of mobile phone while driving / working / walking in docks DANGER NO CELL PHONE USE WHILE WORKING 23 Strictly follow all traffic Regulations/ warnings/ traffic signs / caution signs, etc. 24 Always walk alongside at right hand side of the road.
-Do not unnecessarily walk through any operational area/wharf Always walk where there is no footpath WALK ON THE RIGHT HAND SIDE OF THE ROAD NOT THIS BUT THIS You see then footing mannings could, and dure is him darger from suffice which you.
-There is, restrible related to a sill.
-AT NIGHT WEAR LIGHT COLOURS Never ride on any cargo handling equipment like crane, forklift, trailer, etc. ACAUTION Do not ride on forklift 26 Park your vehicle in designated parking area only Please BE CONSIDERATE AND PARK IN DESIGNATED AREAS ONLY Thank You 27 Do not smoke or cook or light fire and spit in docks No smoking No naked lights 28 No welding or cutting or grinding or brazing or soldering without a Hot Work permit NOTICE HOT WORK PERMITS ARE REQUIRED FOR ALL WELDING AND CUTTING OPERATIONS
+19 Do not stand or walk through swinging radius of any lifting appliances or near any equipment, during their working 20 Do not take rest or sleep near stack of cargo or on road or outside shed or transit area or yard, under vehicles or equipment, etc. Always take rest in rest room only 21 Speed limit for vehicle is 20 km/h on roads and 8 km/h on wharf (entry for cargo vehicles only) 22 Do not use of mobile phone while driving / working / walking in docks 23 Strictly follow all traffic Regulations/ warnings/ traffic signs / caution signs, etc. 24 Always walk alongside at right hand side of the road.
+Do not unnecessarily walk through any operational area/wharf 25 Never ride on any cargo handling equipment like crane, forklift, trailer, etc. 26 Park your vehicle in designated parking area only 27 Do not smoke or cook or light fire and spit in docks 28 No welding or cutting or grinding or brazing or soldering without a Hot Work permit